David Felwick: Career

 In 1982, Felwick began his business career with the John Lewis Partnership.
 Between 1985 and 1987, he was the managing director of the John Lewis store in Welwyn, before becoming the Director of Selling of Waitrose.
 In 1991, he was promoted to the positions of managing director of Waitrose and Director of Trading (Food) for John Lewus.
 He remained in these posts until 2002, when he was succeeded by Steven Esom and Mark Price respectively.
 Under his Directorship, Waitrose's turnover had doubled and the number of stores increased by 46.
 From 11 March 2002, he then served as the Deputy Chairman of the John Lewis Partnership for two years.
 During this time, he was also the Chairman of the British Retail Consortium.

 In the 2004 New Years Honours list Felwick was appointed a Commander of the Order of the British Empire for his services to retailing.

 In January 2012, Felwick joined the board of directors at his home-town club Plymouth Argyle Football Club.
-Felwick left the club in a board reshuffle ahead of the 2017-18 season, and was set to re-join the club in October 2018 as club chairman, but was unable to takeover, citing "personal reasons".
+Felwick left the club in a board reshuffle ahead of the 2017-18 season, and was set to re-join the club in October 2018 as club chairman, but was unable to take over, citing "personal reasons".